Back to Publications

 Key PLF Research Trends (2025–2026)

-Why Computer Vision is Replacing Wearables
+Why Computer Vision Complements Reference Sensors

 Bridging the Gap: Academic Theory to Commercial Reality